 The term of membership shall be two years for no more than two consecutive terms (i.e. 4 years maximum term).
 A member may be re-elected to the Committee following a period of at least one year outside the Committee.
 This requirement may be waived where a need under exceptional circumstances has been identified by the Convenor to co-opt a member for a period longer than four years.

-Induction will be provided to new members of the Committee.
+Induction will be provided to new members of the Committee by the ARMS Executive Office .

 MEETING FORMAT AND FREQUENCY